ashishdoneriya/influxdb-java/README.md

 # influxdb
-API for influx database to fetch data.
+API for influx database to write and fetch data.

 <p>Typical usage looks like:</p>
 <pre>